mm696626/GameCubeMarioPartyAudioEditor/README.md

 * This is due to Mario Parties 5-7 not using end loop points
 * Unfortunately, this tool cannot replace the last song in the file due to not knowing how (it's random garbage at where the file points for it)
 * I may have gotten some song names wrong due to duplicates or just me not knowing certain songs in these OSTs
+* As of now, it's not possible to have songs that are larger in file size be the replacement (There's a size check in place)

 ### Special Thanks
 * This project wouldn't be possible without the work of Yoshimaster96.
 Huge props to them!